-Dianne Sandberg was born on 9th October 1965 and married Chris Stevensonb on 14th December 1991 and became Dianne Stevenson
+Dianne Sandberg was born in 1965 and married Chris Stevensonb in 1991 and became Dianne Stevenson

 I am currently a full time mum of Matthew, Sophie and wife of Chris Stevenson (and loving it)!

 I started my teaching career as a Home Economics teacher at Arthur Phillip High School in Parramatta.
 (July 1989 - April 1994).
 During this time computers were emerging and becoming increasingly popular in classrooms.
 I developed an interest in teaching students in Computing Studies and undertook a Graduate Diploma in Commercial Computing to be better able to teach the senior syllabus.
 In April 1994, I was surprised to gain an interview on my first application for promotion and was further pleasantly surprised when I was successful in getting the position.
 11 days later I started as Head Teacher of Home Economics and Computing at Riverstone High School.
 During my time at Riverstone High School we went from purchasing our first 10 IBM compatible stand alone machines (386SX-33) running Windows for Workgroups 3.11, to allow for future networking, to having a fully cabled school with around 100 machines connected on a network running Novell.
 I took leave from my position at Riverstone from June 1999 and spent time following Chris in his interstate travels for his job.
 In 2000 I was Head Teacher of Home Economics and Computing at Muirfield High School where I taught until I started maternity leave in September of that year.
 I am now on leave without pay because we are living in Singapore while Chris is managing a project to install new accounting systems for the OCBC bank.